 School contact person

-The principal is required to register the school and then nominate someone in the school to act as a survey administrator (principals can nominate themselves).
+The principal is required to register the school.
+At this point they should enter the name and email address of the staff member they wish to act as a survey administrator (principals can nominate themselves to fill this role).
 The school survey administrator will be responsible for facilitating the completion of the survey tools in the school.
 This will include: